wdi-sf-march-2014/notes/Terminal/living_in_the_command_line.md

 * [bit.ly/terminalcheats](bit.ly/terminalcheats)

 ###Customize your shell
-When a bash shell starts, some (usually hidden) files are automatically read to set up it's environment variables and aliases.
+When a bash shell starts, some (usually hidden) files are automatically read to set up it's `export`ed environment variables and `alias`es.
 Try this:

 *	`cat ~/.bash_profile`

-### Take control of your PATH
-When you type in a command, the shell looks in all the folders in the `PATH` variable to find which one to execute.
-What's in your path?

-* `echo "$PATH"`

 ### Set your default editor
 Just made a git commit without a comment?
 You may find yourself in `vi` hell.
 You can avoid this by setting your default editor in your `~/.bash_profile`